Ann-Wkariuki/printf/README.md

-printf collaboration Ann And Josh
+Printf project by Ann and Josh